 Red foxes do not require specialized habitat management due to their adaptability and tolerance of human activity.
 They are an important component of Indiana's wildlife community due to their effectiveness as predators in controlling small mammals, and they are an important animal in Indiana's fur harvest.
 Both hunting and trapping are allowed for red foxes.
 They are protected from hunting and trapping when the young are born and learning to survive.
 Rules and regulations can be found in the Hunting and Trapping Guide.

-Resident landowners and tenants can trap a red fox that is causing damage on their own property without a permit from the DNR.
+Resident landowners and tenants can trap or shoot a red fox that is causing damage on their own property without a permit from the DNR, but all local ordinances regarding firearm, archery, or air rifle discharge must be followed.
 The fox must be euthanized or released within the county of capture on private property on which you have permission to release the fox.
 In order to prevent the spread of disease, the DNR encourages homeowners to safely and humanely euthanize the foxes, if possible.
-If you do not want to trap the fox yourself, contact a licensed nuisance wild animal control operator.
+If you do not want to remove the red fox yourself, you can hire a Wildlife Control Operator.

 Fox prevention and discouragement techniques